guntribam/stack-demo/README.md

 * ## [errors](#feature-errors)

-  Shows how to listen out for and process errors thrown by the api
+  Shows how to listen out for and process errors thrown by the api.

 * ## [thunk](#feature-thunk)

   Once your features get interesting you may need to dispatch multiple sub-actions (thunks) for a given action, and sometimes these actions need to happen synchronously (sagas).
-The `stack` supports this advanced REDUX feature very cleanly and this feature shows how.
+The `stack` supports this advanced REDUX feature very cleanly.

 * ## [gp](#feature-gp)